Health systems strengthening

 The World Health Organization (WHO) defines a health system as “all organizations, people and actions whose primary intent is to promote, restore or maintain health”.
 This definition is the most widely used and refers to the structures that need to be in place to support the goals of improving health and health equity, while removing financial barriers to health care.

-This report also laid out the six building blocks that make up a health system: service delivery; health workforce; information; medical products, vaccines and technologies; financing; and leadership and governance (stewardship).
+This report lays out the six building blocks that make up a health system: service delivery; health workforce; information; medical products, vaccines and technologies; financing; and leadership and governance (stewardship).

 What is health systems strengthening?